BlanchetteLab/HIFI/README.md

 All software was tested on Linux Ubuntu 12.04.5 LTS (GNU/Linux 3.2.0-86-generic x86_64).

 ## License:
-RobusTAD is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.
+HIFI is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.

-RobusTAD is distributed in the hopes that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+HIFI is distributed in the hopes that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.